camerond/windoze/source/_documentation.markdown

 <a href='#' data-wdz-container='#hammer.pants'>Stop.
 Hammertime.</a>
 ```

+One note here: the default Windoze stylesheet expects any existing `.wdz-modal` elements to be located at the end of the `<body>`, and the plugin will relocate said elements there by default on initialization.
+Outside of style inheritance & z-index issues, the plugin itself doesn't care where the modal element is in the DOM, so you can turn this off via an option if you prefer.

 # Built-in animations.

 Windoze uses CSS3 animations exclusively.
 You can specify which animation to use via a `data-wdz-animation` on the trigger or an `animation` option in the Javascript – both just toggle a `.wdz-animation-*` class (for example, a `slide-left` option results in toggling a `.wdz-animation-slide-left` class) – so a new animation is as easy as writing a new CSS class.